 If your Legacy Sedan vibrates or shudders at around 116,000 miles, it could be due to a transmission failure.
 Some owners report feeling vibration when shifting from 1st to 2nd gear.

 If your vehicle is still under the factory warranty, it could save you up to $2,000 in repair costs.
-An extended Subaru warranty will cover these costs as well.
+An extended vehicle protection plan will cover these costs as well.

-As the leading auto warranty provider, CARCHEX has collected years of repair warranty claim data on thousands of vehicle makes and models.
+As the leading provider, CARCHEX has collected years of repair claim data on thousands of vehicle makes and models.
 Specific types of Subaru Legacy repairs highlighted in this article are derived from data provided by RepairPal, a CARCHEX partner.
-Repair costs derived from both RepairPal, as well as CARCHEX based on actual warranty related data for 2002-2014 vehicles.
+Repair costs derived from both RepairPal, as well as CARCHEX based on actual repair related data for 2002-2014 vehicles.